 WHAT IT MEANS FOR YOU

 I remember several work colleagues and friends telling me in early 2009 that they sold all or a large portion of their stocks.
-I always asked them why.
+I always asked why.
 The common response was “I can’t take the losses anymore” or “I just had to do something defensive”.
 I’m not sure when or if those folks got back into the market, but I know they realized their losses and gave up some significant upside if they were not fully invested again on March 10, 2009.
-That was the day this 8 year old plus bull market started to roll.
+That was the day this 8-year old plus bull market started to roll.
 It is doubtful those folks knew March 10 was the day to get back in.
-I didn’t either, but didn’t have to.
+I didn’t either but didn’t have to.
 I never sold and got out.
 My asset allocation allowed me to get through it and sleep a little at night.
-It allowed for me to have the courage to do nothing.
+It allowed me to have the courage to do nothing.

 So here are some questions for you, good readers of Dividends Diversify: Are you ready for the next bear market?
 Will you panic and sell at the bottom like my colleagues and friends or will you have the courage to do nothing?
 Have you looked at your asset allocation and stress tested your numbers against potential declines?
 Do you understand your tolerance for investment risk and are you comfortable with the investment risk you are taking?